csharmaodp/backup/README.md

 For most people the first method will work just fine.

 ## Caveats
-During testing I found that the BIG-IP needs to have an appropriate amount of resources in order to proess the upgrade.
-This has to do with the process restjavad on the BIG-IP needing an appropriate amount of memory in order to receive API calls.
-Under the covers, the ansible modules are making API calls that are handled by this process.
+During testing it was found that the BIG-IP needs to have an appropriate amount of resources in order to proess the upgrade.
+This has to do with the process restjavad on the BIG-IP needing an appropriate amount of memory in order to receive API calls (e.g by provisioning Management to Large).
+Under the covers, the Ansible modules are making API calls that are handled by this process.

-To cut a long story short: **give you BIG-IP enough memory**

 ## Sample output
-The following represents full sample output from a major version upgrade on a test device (VE) that I ran.
+The following represents full sample output from a major version upgrade on a test device (VE).

 ```
 TASK [Wait For Confirmation] ***************************************************************************************************************************